yookibooki/ERP_SaaS/README.md

 This is a SaaS ERP application built using Go.

 ## Directory Structure
-This project follows a standard Go project layout for better organization and maintainability.
-Below is the directory structure:

 - **`/cmd`** - Main applications, with each subdirectory matching the executable name (e.g., `/cmd/myapp`).
 Contains minimal code, with `main` functions importing from `/internal` or `/pkg`.
 - **`/internal`** - Private application and library code, enforced by the Go compiler to prevent external imports.
 Can include `/internal/pkg` for shared code and `/internal/app` for app-specific code.
 - **`/pkg`** - Reusable library code safe for external use (e.g., `/pkg/mypubliclib`).